 Daily Language Instruction solves this problem: DLI is an effective stand-alone supplementary resource that provides comprehensive skill development for writing conventions and features direct instruction on a weekly focus skill, quick daily practice, spiraling review, and assessment.

-A revision of the DLI materials for grades 2-6, completed during the last five years, ensures that they provide strong support for the increased rigor in your district and state standards including the Common Core State Standards.
+A revision of the DLI materials for grades 1-6 ensures that they provide strong support for the increased rigor in your district and state standards including the Common Core State Standards.
 Click the Products tab and the appropriate grade level to lead you to documents that provide detailed information about the skills that were added as well as a CCSS correlation for each grade level.
 Additionally, you may wish to access and download the entire DLI 1-6 Scope and Sequence by clicking on this link.

 curriculum is centered on eight guiding principles and grounded in research: